 Rainbow Media also said that Lockheed Martin will construct five Ka-band satellites that will help VOOM increase its capacity to enable carriage of more than 5,000 high-definition channels when operating in spot-beam mode at the 62W, 71W, 77W, 119W and 129W orbital locations.
-The first of the high-powered satellites is to be launched in 34 months, the company said.
+The first of the high-power satellites is to be launched 34 months, the company said.

 VOOM will use spot beams to cover the entire United States, including Alaska and Hawaii.